mazin1hn/DevOps-Learning-Terraform/assignment-2/README.md

-# Assignment 1 – Deploy WordPress Using Terraform
+# Assignment 2 – EC2 Deployment Using Cloud-Init

 ## Objective

-The objective of this assignment is to deploy a fully functional **WordPress stack on AWS** using **Terraform**, demonstrating how Infrastructure as Code (IaC) can be used to provision and configure real cloud infrastructure end-to-end.
+The objective of this assignment is to deploy an EC2 instance on AWS using **Terraform and cloud-init**, demonstrating how Infrastructure as Code (IaC) can be used to provision infrastructure and fully automate instance configuration at boot time using a declarative approach.

 The deployment includes:
-- An EC2 instance running WordPress
+- An EC2 instance provisioned via Terraform
 - Security groups
-- User data to install and configure dependencies
+- A cloud-init configuration to install and configure software
 - A working public endpoint
 - All resources provisioned via Terraform

 All infrastructure in this assignment was provisioned and managed **exclusively using Terraform**, with no manual configuration performed via the AWS Console.

-This assignment demonstrates how Terraform manages real infrastructure from provisioning to application deployment.
+This assignment demonstrates how Terraform integrates with **cloud-init** to automate instance configuration during first boot.